jvansch1/ycharts-wiki/Developer-Environment-Setup.md

+### FileVault
+For security purposes, all of our machines need to have encrypted hard disks.
+Before you do anything on your computer you will need to install FileVault.
+Please read the following steps:

+1. Note before following the guide remember to:
+    - NOT link it to your iCloud.
+    - Write down your secret key.
+1. Please follow the instructions on how to secure your hard drive with FileVault [here](https://support.apple.com/en-us/HT204837#turnon).
+1. Once it is completed (this can take a few hours) please notify Fox or Ara so they can verify and mark it internally.

 ### Homebrew (Mac)
 Install Homebrew for easier package management.
 This will also prompt you about XCode and install it for you.